OpenSourceMalaria/Series4_PredictiveModel/README.md

 A subsequent round is [currently on-going](https://github.com/OpenSourceMalaria/Series4_PredictiveModel/wiki/Round-2) with the aim of involving companies and individuals specialising in AI and machine learning.

-**If you would like to participate, there is still time.
-All the relevant information can be found in either the [Wiki](https://github.com/OpenSourceMalaria/Series4_PredictiveModel/wiki) or [this issue](https://github.com/OpenSourceMalaria/Series4_PredictiveModel/issues/1).
-If you have any questions, please post on the issue.**
+**Round 2 has now concluded.
+Thanks to all involved.
+The judging is underway and the results will be announced in the coming weeks**

 # What is currently needed for the paper?